Automate testing and executing hello-world.nf using custom inputs with GitHub Actions

 if-no-files-found: warn

-Provides additional parameters for the action:name:
+• with: Provides additional parameters for the action:

-Issues a warning if no files are found matching the path, rather than failing the workflow.
+• if-no-files-found: warn Issues a warning if no files are found matching the path, rather than failing the workflow.

 Saving artifacts is useful for keeping track of how the pipeline's output changes after new code or edits are introduced and for debugging purposes if something goes wrong.